-California School of Health Sciences (CSHS) expects students to attend all parts of a course for which they have registered.
+CSHS expects students to attend all parts of a course for which they have registered.
 When students miss class or a part of class, they fall behind, and it is not fair to other students who are present for the entire course.
+CSHS will automatically administratively withdraw a student after s/he has been absent for a maximum of 30 consecutive calendar days (excluding any scheduled breaks of the institution).